 The best way to overcome your fear of driving is to face it head-on.
 While we aren’t saying to just jump behind the wheel and get over it, we are saying that you need to recognize what is triggering your anxiety and don’t try to fight it.

 Meditation is one of the most effective ways to compartmentalize outside fears, anxieties, and worries.
 By focusing on the present moment, you can train your mind to remove any distractions and stay centered on the task at hand—getting back behind the wheel.

 #3.
-Consider Massage Therapy
+Consider Manual Therapy

 The mind and body are interconnected in ways that go beyond what we may initially think.
 Our thoughts, emotions, and physical reactions are all tied together in a complex web of interactions.
 When we experience stress or anxiety from a car accident, for instance, our bodies can bear the brunt of those feelings through a range of physical symptoms.

-Massage therapy works by calming the nervous system, which helps reduce feelings of anxiety and stress that often arise when someone experiences trauma.
+Manual therapy works by calming the nervous system, which helps reduce feelings of anxiety and stress that often arise when someone experiences trauma.

 - This type of therapy is also beneficial because it encourages deep breathing, which can decrease tension and promote relaxation.

-Overall, massage therapy is a powerful tool in helping individuals overcome their fear of driving after an accident.
+Overall, manual therapy is a powerful tool in helping individuals overcome their fear of driving after an accident.
 It provides physical relief from tension and pain while also offering emotional support through its calming effects on the mind and body.

 #4.
 Talk it Out